leoofficial/watermarking/README.md

 ## Unique

-A copyright protection platform based on digital watermark.
+A copyright protection platform based on digital watermarking.